It’s our natural state to be in harmony with the world around us – and yet often we get stuck and lose our flow. How do you get back in harmony?

 Notice your thoughts and limiting beliefs.
 We think thousands of thoughts a day and many of them are repetitive and become beliefs.
 Whilst some thoughts support our natural state of harmony others are limiting and even downright debilitating.
 The first step is to notice them, the second is either to let them be or to challenge them.
 The practice of mindfulness is one in which you learn to notice your thoughts and accept them as they are and then let them be.
 However, it can also be helpful to notice that many of our beliefs are now restricting us in some way and to challenge and move through them.

 Connect with your heart’s desire.
 When we stop listening to our bodies and emotions, we also lose connection to our spirit – to what brings us joy, to what we value, our purpose and our passion.
 It’s often at this point that we get stuck, become ill or simply lose our zest for life and finally realise that something is wrong.
 When we reconnect to our heart, we connect with our spirit and inspiration.

 If we stop listening to our bodies and emotions and are overwhelmed with limiting thoughts and beliefs it’s impossible to connect with our spirit, our intuition and vision.

 When we begin to listen to our bodies and feelings again, we feel what brings us contentment and joy and we can sense what our heart’s desire.
 We can then more easily move through mental and emotional blocks to realise the natural peace and harmony that lays patiently waiting underneath.

-To book a FREE ½ hr call to find out more about my Wholehearted Living coaching programme, and how it may help you, please click here.
+To find out more about my Wholehearted Living coaching programme, and how it may help you, please click here.